This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

-If you want those classic narrow streets, brick buildings with fire escapes, and adorable little shop fronts, the neighbourhoods of Little Italy and SoHo are where you want to be.
+If you want those classic narrow streets, brick buildings with fire escapes, and adorable little shop fronts, the neighbourhoods of NoLita and SoHo are where you want to be.
 These are hotspots for fashion photography and are the best places to capture that iconic NYC street look.

-Do this area on a photography tour or on your own.
+If you’re not sure where to go, hop on a SoHo walking tour and snap some pics along the way.
 Some of my favourite spots are Elizabeth St (between Prince Street and Houston), the area round Petrosino Square, or basically any of the side streets between Lafayette, Canal Street, Greene Street, and Houston.

 New York City is one of the best cities for street art.
 When you hang out in the right neighbourhoods, it seems that every corner you turn has some weird and wonderful art plastered all over the walls.
 Here are a few of my faves:

 The Lower East Side (LES) is a current hotspot for NYC street art.
 You’ll find most of it in the blocks between Essex Street, Houston Street, Allen Street, and East Broadway.
-Also check out Essex Street Market, which has a huge wall painted with a massive mural (perfect for a sneaky Instagram pic).
+Also check out Essex Street Market, which has a huge wall painted with a massive mural.

 Bushwick has become somewhat of a tourism hot spot for street art with The Bushwick Collective project being one of the most well known area for murals in NYC.
 To find The Bushwick Collective, get off the L train at Jefferson St Station and walk 5 minutes north to Randolph St.

 Williamsburg is one of the top places to get your street art fix.
 Instead of the large-scale murals that can be seen in other areas of New York, Williamsburg has more stencils, stickers, and political art.
 The art is scattered throughout the entire neighbourhood, so take an afternoon to walk around and explore.